KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 Our singers are quite good and checked, so if they sound bad, that is most likely due to them not hearing themselves correctly.

-To solve this: go up on the stage and check the monitor levels.
+To solve this: go up on the stage and check the monitor volume levels.

-The target is for them to be a bit louder.
+Your goal is so that they would be a bit more present in the stage-monitor mix:
 * Either increase the overall monitor level
 * Or increase their level in the monitor
 * Or lower something that is too loud

 An alternative reason can be:

-* An overworking compressor on the channel
+* An overworking compressor on the channel.
-* A too high (or low) low-cut
+* A too high (or low) low-cut.
-* An unfortunate equalizer setting
+* An unfortunate equalizer setting.

 <div style="page-break-after: always;"></div>